King (2026 film): Music

-The film's music is composed by Anirudh Ravichander, marking his second collaboration with Khan after Jawan (2023).
+The soundtrack features an original score by Anirudh Ravichander, with songs composed by Anirudh Ravichander and Sachin–Jigar, replacing Siddharth Anand's norm collaborators Vishal–Shekhar.

-As per reports, British singer-songwriter Ed Sheeran could have a contribution in a Hindi-language track for the film.
-This rumor began from Shah Rukh Khan's appearance in the music video "Sapphire" by Sheeran and his related social media activity.
+It was reported that British singer-songwriter Ed Sheeran had contributed to a track for the film.
+The speculation began from Shah Rukh Khan's appearance in the music video "Sapphire" by Sheeran and his related social media activity.